 Zakat and income tax at the Fund level is the obligation of the Unitholders and is not provided for in these financial statements.

-Equity value per unit
+Net asset value per unit

-Equity value per unit as disclosed in the statement of financial position is calculated by dividing the equity attributable to the Unitholders of the Fund by the number of units in issue at year end.
+Net assets value per unit as disclosed in the statement of financial position is calculated by dividing the net assets of the Fund by the number of units in issue at year end.